wFairmanOlin/wFairmanOlin.github.io/about.md

 ![profile](assets/img/profile.jpg)

-I am a sophomore at Olin College of Engineering pursuing a degree in Electrical and Computer engineering.
+I am a senior at Olin College of Engineering pursuing a degree in Electrical and Computer engineering.